iden3/discovery-node/README.md

 // Answer is the data packet that a node sends when answering to a Query data packet type Answer struct {
 	Version   string // version of the protocol
-	AboutId   common.Address
+	MsgId     string // random msg id, to identify and relate Query and Answer AboutId   common.Address
 	FromId    common.Address
 	AgentId   Service